 Waiting Can Have a Cost.
 The combination of higher rates and prices can make what’s affordable today out of reach tomorrow.

 What does an increase mean for regular people?

 • It could cause banks to increase their “prime rates,” which are often used to calculate interest on consumer products like credit cards and home equity lines of credit (HELOCs).

 • Mortgage rates are long-term rates and not directly controlled by Fed rate changes.
 However, mortgage rates are influenced by Fed policy, and rates can rise in anticipation of future Fed action.
 There are exceptions, yet home loan rates will typically follow overall interest rate trends over time.

 Here’s what we know:

-With the uncertainty, we’re tracking the changes carefully and am happy to keep you informed whenever you like.
+With the uncertainty, we’re tracking the changes carefully and are happy to keep you informed whenever you like.

 Thank you for allowing us to provide you with updates on industry news.
 Please reach out if we can answer any questions for you or help with financing or refinancing your home.